chasevida/angular-browserify-gulp/README.md

 Gulp is an awkward word to type, I suggest making an abbreviated alias.

+### Tests - Karma, Jasmine, Mocha & Chai
+The front-end unit tests are kept in relation to their module directory structure similar to Google's recent [best practice document](https://docs.google.com/a/chasevida.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub).
+It varies a little in that I personally prefer the module pattern as used in ZF2 so it's a mish mash of both.

+Karma is set-up to run both Jasmine and Mocha, the only change required is in the test files and the gulp tasks where the config file will need to be changed to `karma.jasmine.config.js`.
+I pesronally enjoy using Mocha & Chai.

+### Tests - Protractor
+Install all npm packages and then run `./node_modules/protractor/bin/webdriver-manager update` to install Selenium and the Chrome driver locally.
+Again I've used Mocha and Chai for these and there are specific instructions on how to integrate these with [Protractor](https://github.com/angular/protractor), check out [this repo](https://github.com/angular/protractor/blob/master/docs/using-mocha.md) for more specifics.

+I've set-up a gulp task to run these tests as opposed to calling a cumbersome command via terminal.
+Make sure you have an instance of the site running before running `$ gulp e2e`

 ### Working with the project
 The default gulp task sets up a development server on port 8080 and watches for source code changes in the `client` and `views` directories.
-Changes to `client/js` javascript files are linted and then copied to the public directory verbatim.
+Changes to `client/js` javascript files are copied to the public directory verbatim.

 The gulp build tasks runs the javascript code from `client/js` via the uglify optimiser.
 All output code is placed in the `public/js` folder.

+JS linking is performed when you first fire up gulp.
+I've not included it with every file change as it was slowing down gulp process.
+You could easily add a new task/sequence for test driven development that watches for linting.
+Apart from that it will lint when you build so you can at least catch issues there.

-Please note the `public` directories are periodically cleaned during gulp tasks.
+Please note the `public` and `build` directories are periodically cleaned during gulp tasks.
 DO NOT put source code or artwork in this directory as it will be permanently overwritten/deleted.

 ### Project layout
 *	`client` contains the client source code (.js, .styl, .jpg, .png, .gif, .html)